-Accumulated data from in vitro studies and from in vivo preclinical models of peripheral artery disease show that PLX-PAD secretes proteins that stimulate growth of new blood vessels to bypass obstructed ones.
-The secreted proteins may also enable extracellular matrix remodeling to allow for vascularization of tissues.
-It is thought that PLX-PAD accelerates the healing of injured muscle by mechanisms that include secretion of proteins to induce muscle tissue regeneration and reduce connective tissue deposition in addition to stimulating angiogenesis to promote tissue regeneration resulting in improved muscle function and reduced scarring.
+Accumulated data from in vitro studies and from in vivo preclinical models of peripheral artery disease show that PLX-PAD secretes proteins that accelerate the healing of injured muscle by mechanisms that include secretion of proteins to induce muscle tissue regeneration and reduce connective tissue deposition in addition to stimulating angiogenesis to promote tissue regeneration resulting in improved muscle function and reduced scarring.
 PLX-PAD has also been shown to secrete proteins that regulate the immune system and modulate inflammation.

-PLX-R18’s unique profile of secreted cytokines affects the maintenance of the hematopoietic niche, the renewal and differentiation of hematopoietic cells, and the mobilization of differentiated blood cells into peripheral blood.
+PLX-R18’s unique profile of secreted cytokines may affect the maintenance of the hematopoietic niche, the renewal and differentiation of hematopoietic cells, and the mobilization of differentiated blood cells into peripheral blood.
 Therapeutic proteins secreted by the cells include GCSF, MCP-1, IL-6 and IL-8.
 Animal studies have shown that PLX-R18 secrete proteins that stimulate damaged bone marrow to secrete endogenous regenerative proteins.
 Both human and animal studies have demonstrated the potential of PLX-R18 to improve the recovery of blood cell production.

 PLX-Immune cell’s secretion profile is altered during the 3D cell expansion procedure.
 The secreted cytokines have showed the ability to affect the proliferation of over 50 lines of human cancerous cells.

 Therapeutic proteins secreted by the cells affect angiogenesis, immune activation, proliferation and metastasis.

 *Click on the picture for a better view